The service description files for Dinit each describe a

 group will be terminated via SIGKILL).
 The timeout period begins only when

-Specify a value of 0 to allow unlimited start time.
+0 allows unlimited start time.

 - stop-timeout =